 But there’s a flip side here, too.

-Improving one domain can also improve others.
+Improving one dimension can also improve others.

-This is the power of deep health coaching.
+This is the power of Deep Health coaching.

 Maybe you help your injured client find alternative activities and mentally manage their pain.

 For instance, you might introduce them to water sports or swimming.
 You help them normalize injury and work on rehab.

 They get back to movement.
 They feel happier.
 They meet new friends at dragon boating or the local pool.

 Or, maybe you give your stressed-out client some relaxation techniques, a bit of mobility work to do at their desk, and the number of a healthy meal delivery service.
 Plus, you empathize with their challenges.